 The project developed and probed a new theoretical and methodological approach, Comparative Analytics of Dynamics in Education Politics (CADEP), towards comparative understanding of education systems and open avenues for mutual learning.

-The results of the project will be published in the upcoming book Politics of Quality in Education: A Comparative Study on Brazil, China, and Russia (Routledge 2018).
+The results of the project are published in the book Politics of Quality in Education: A Comparative Study on Brazil, China, and Russia (Routledge 2018).